stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notifications.md

 ## How to Interpret CDS and CSYNC Notifications

-Upon receipt of a NOTIFY(CDS) for a particular child zone at the published address for CDS notifications, the parent, roughly speaking, has three options:
+Upon receipt of a NOTIFY(CDS) for a particular child zone at the published address for CDS notifications, the parent has two options:

   1. Schedule an immediate check of the CDS and CDNSKEY RRsets as published by that particular child zone.

-     The parent MAY keep state about children which are known to send NOTIFY(CDS) messages, and reduce the periodic scanning frequency accordingly (e.g. to every two weeks).
+     The parent MAY reset the scanning timer for children for which NOTIFY(CDS) is received, or reduce the periodic scanning frequency accordingly (e.g. to every two weeks).
+     This will decrease the scanning effort for the parent.
-     If a CDS/CDNSKEY change is then detected, the parent SHOULD clear that state and revert to the default scanning schedule.
+     If a CDS/CDNSKEY change is then detected (without having received a notification), the parent SHOULD clear that state and revert to the default scanning schedule.

      Parents introducing CDS/CDNSKEY scanning support at the same time as NOTIFY(CDS) support are not in danger of breaking children's scanning assumption, and MAY therefore use a low-frequency scanning schedule in default mode.

-  2. Schedule an immediate check of the CDS and CDNSKEY RRsets as published by that particular child zone.

-     Choose to reduce the scheduled scanning frequency for that particular child zone, at least not for some time, as that child is apparently able to send CDS notifications when it is rolling its KSK.
-This will decrease the scanning effort for the parent.

-  3. Ignore the notification, in which case the system works exactly as before.
+  2. Ignore the notification, in which case the system works exactly as before.

-If the parent implements one of the first two options the convergence time (time between publication of a new CDS and propagation of the resulting DS) will decrease significantly, thereby providing improved service to the child zone.
+If the parent implements the first option, the convergence time (time between publication of a new CDS and propagation of the resulting DS) will decrease significantly, thereby providing improved service to the child zone.

-If the parent, in addition to scheduling an immediate check for the child zone of the notification, also choses to modify the scanning schedule (to be less frequent) the cost of providing the scanning service will be reduced.
+If the parent, in addition to scheduling an immediate check for the child zone of the notification, also choses to modify the scanning schedule (to be less frequent), the cost of providing the scanning service will be reduced.

 Upon receipt of a NOTIFY(CSYNC) to the published address for CSYNC